Duluwat Island Plaque

 Everyone who lives in the town of Eureka, California, knows where Indian Island is.
 Not many know why it was called “Indian Island” or why it was inaccessible, unlike nearby Woodley Island, which hosts restaurants and an active marina, or the Samoa Peninsula, which bookends Humboldt Bay directly across from Duluwat.
 But the buried history of this windswept, marshy landform, and its penitent beauty make it an intriguing enigma.

-After the Indian Island Massacre (as it is commonly called in historical literature) the indigenous residents who survived were forced to leave Duluwat and the land was developed by its new owner, Richard Gunther.
+After the Indian Island Massacre (as it is commonly called in historical literature) the Indigenous residents who survived were forced to leave Duluwat so that the land could be developed by its new owner, Richard Gunther.
 He remained the island’s namesake for most of the 20th century, until it became property of the City of Eureka, and was colloquially referred to as Indian Island.

 If you head north on Highway 255 from Eureka, follow the signs for Woodley Island Marina, and take Startare Drive all the way to the west terminus, you will find National Historic Landmark Site 67, which was dedicated in 1964.
 It is a plaque referring to “Indian/Gunther Island (Tolowat).”
 Looking out past the plaque, you can see the island.
 You will often find it blanketed with the white Snowy Egrets who inhabit Humboldt Bay.